-Prof. Manolis Kellis: Combining computer science with biology
+Prof. Manolis Kellis: Combining computer science with biology by Melis A. '08

 University professors are often portrayed as self-absorbed individuals that are too busy plotting their next breakthrough to pay any attention to their undergraduate students.
 While I have never encountered such a professor at MIT, Manolis Kellis, Assistant Professor of Computer Science, definitely destroys this all-too-prevalent stereotype.
 Last week, Prof. Kellis was honored as one of Technology Review’s Top 35 Innovators Under 35 for his pioneering research in comparative genomics.
 When I sat with him today and asked him what it was like to receive such a distinction, he seemed genuinely surprised that I had even heard the news and immediately attributed his achievements to his unbelievable colleagues and students.
 He spoke very openly about his passion for research, love for MIT, outlook for the future of genomics, and pressures of living up to the hype that awards generate.